GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 ### Testing multi-tab apps

-To test multi-tab apps, I have created a little
+To test multi-tab apps, I created a little
-[test PWA](https://tomayac.github.io/oculus-pwa-test/) that demonstrates the various link features;
-namely opening a new in-PWA tab, staying on the current tab, opening a new browser window, and opening in a WebView staying on the current tab.
+[test PWA](https://tomayac.github.io/oculus-pwa-test/) that demonstrates the various link features: namely opening a new in-PWA tab, staying on the current tab, opening a new browser window, and opening in a WebView staying on the current tab.
 Create a locally installable copy of this app by running the commands below on your machine.